 You’ve been hearing about the importance of the bedtime routine since Baby was born.
-You know about rhythms and schedules and how much harder it is to get a child to fall asleep when she is over-tired.
+You know about rhythms and schedules and how much harder it is to get a child to fall asleep when they are over-tired.
 But sometimes, things happen, and there isn’t always much you can do about it.
 Whether it’s an ear-infection that keeps your toddler awake in screaming pain for three nights straight or a few late nights spending time with your extended family on a holiday trip, it isn’t easy to get your toddler’s sleep routine back on track once it’s been disrupted.

 In general, it’s easier for a sleep schedule to slide into falling asleep later and waking later than it is to shift to earlier bedtimes and crack-of-dawn wake-ups, though toddlers, who often like to rise with the sun, can go either way.
 In either case, though, readjusting a sleep schedule back onto a predictable schedule often goes more smoothly for parents who keep a few general ideas in mind.